BrendanTWhite/DatabaseMask/README.md

 ## Usage

 To mask your data, use the `php artisan dbm:mask` command.
 This will loop through all your Eloquent models, looking for the `$masked` property.

-If the `$masked` property is set to the empty set, that model will be skipped.
+- If the `$masked` property is set to the empty set, that model will be skipped.

-If the `$masked` property is missing on a model, that model will be flagged as a warning.
+- If the `$masked` property is missing on a model, that model will be flagged with a warning.

-If the `$masked` property contains some field names, but no Factory has been created for that model, an error is returned.
+- If the `$masked` property contains some field names, but no Factory has been created for that model, an error is returned.

 But if the `$masked` property contains field names, and a Factory has been created, then the fields in the `$masked` property will be replaced with Faker values, while all other fields will be left untouched.